qmk/qmk_firmware/keyboards/themadnoodle/noodlepad_micro/readme.md

 * Hardware Supported: NoodlePad [Micro]
 * Hardware Availability: https://www.madnoodleprototypes.com/shop

-This folder is set as default in the parent rules.mk - it will build firmware compatible with the RP2040 Community Edition.
-See [here](https://docs.qmk.fm/#/platformdev_rp2040?id=rp2040_ce) for a list.

 Compile example for this keyboard (after setting up your build environment):

     qmk compile -kb themadnoodle/noodlepad_micro -km default